Seriously, What I've Been Up To the Last 30 Years

 People were asking for prints of my work, so around the late 1980's we formed Turtle Hill Productions (so named because in Vermont turtles come up from the lake every June to lay their eggs on our lawn) and decided to go on the road doing high-end art and craft shows.
 We trundled up and down the east coast and over towards the mid-west selling my art.
 The market was good and we met great people, fellow craftsmen/women, fabulous artists and customers along the way.
 It was lucrative, but a hard way to make a living, especially grueling for me because I'm like a sponge and absorb every noise and light.
 Trying to sleep at night in a strange motel room, I always had the feeling there was a party going on in my head that I didn't want to be at.
 In between shows, I painted commissions and new images.

 But I always knew that I wanted to write.
-After I had my first paid article published in a trade magazine, the title of which was, I'm Tired, I'm Hungry, I'm Dehydrated and Constipated (And you want to be in the craft show business?)
+After I had my first paid article published in a trade magazine, the title of which was, I'm Tired, I'm Hungry, I'm Dehydrated and Constipated (And so, you want to be in the craft show business?)
 I was stoked.
 Along the way, I was lucky enough to pick up a good contract from the Danbury Mint (all licensing companies should be as great to work with and as honest as this one was).
-After collaborating on a dog series with the Mint for ten years, and having my work printed on candles, throw blankets, clocks, collector plates, lanterns, and you name it, my husband and I wound down our travels and six years ago, I started to write my first book, 'Summer Temptation'.
+After collaborating on a dog series with the Mint for ten years, and having my work printed on candles, throw blankets, clocks, collector plates, lanterns, and you name it, my husband and I wound down our travels and six years ago, I wrote my second book 'An Orthodox Match' .
 Check out the gift items here if you like.

 It's been a labor of learning, much anxiety and dedication.
 I do hope you enjoy it.
 If you would like to leave a comment, please do.
 I really appreciate hearing from readers.